-Withdrawal from course
+Withdrawal from course (back to index)

 If a student withdraws from their course we may seek to recover some or all of the money paid out.
 It will depend on at what point they withdraw from their course and whether or not they have received money for support or equipment that they have not already bought or received.
+Please inform us of withdrawal as soon as possible to allow us to prevent overpayment.